jalcobra/Password-Generator-Project/README.md

 # Password-Generator-Project
-Password Generator Project made with python that allows you to create a password as long as you want and in the way you want sorted randomly.
+Password Generator made with python that allows you to create a password as long as you want and in the way you want sorted randomly.